sehbakhan/Data-Analysis-With-Python-and-SQL/README.md

 - Purchase Date
 - Country

-Your task is to create a comprehensive customer purchase behavior analysis and reporting system by following the steps outlined below:
+The task is to create a comprehensive customer purchase behavior analysis and reporting system by following the steps outlined below:

 ### Tasks and Deliverables: